pfizer-opensource/pseudo/README.md

                 --evi_lambda 0.5 \ # evidental loss regularization coefficient
 ```

 For more options, checkout the parser in `train.py`.
+Also checkout a demo test in the notebook `demo.ipynb`.

 ## Contact

-Feel free to open a issue or send emails to [Kexin](kexinh@stanford.edu).
+Feel free to open an issue or send emails to [Kexin](kexinh@stanford.edu).

 ## Acknowledgement